Fans dream of new champions as MMA returns to Dublin

 Featherweight Ciaran Clarke then re-ignited the crowd with a third-round submission victory over Jordan Barton, with full-throated chants of "Ole!
 Ole!
 Ole!" ringing around the packed arena in an echo of McGregor's heyday.

-Clarke brought with him a vocal crowd from his home town of Drogehda, 55km north of Dublin, and they made their presence felt.
+Clarke brought with him a vocal crowd from his home town of Drogheda, and they made their presence felt.

 "It was unbelievable, you heard the crowd, the whole lot of Drogheda was behind me, the whole lot of Drogheda," Clarke told reporters.